Home > GFCNI Academy > Kangaroo Mother Care (KMC)

 Kangaroo Mother Care (KMC)

 Kangaroo Mother Care (KMC) is a proven, life-saving neonatal care practice that benefits all newborns, especially those who are born preterm, have low birth weight, or require immediate medical attention.
+According to the World Health Organization (WHO), KMC includes three essential components [1]:

 • Continuous and prolonged skin-to-skin contact (8–24 hours per day, for as long as possible), initiated immediately after birth